DaBobby1236/hello-world/README.md

 # hello-world
-This is a tutorial I am taking to learn to set up a repository(repositories store information on a project.
+This is a tutorial I am taking to learn to set up a repository(repositories store information on a project).